Gameday inactives, injuries and weather: Week 15

 New Orleans

+Inactives: DL Malcom Brown, OT Derrick Kelly, OG Nick Easton, RB Ty Montgomery and CB Ken Crawley

 Lineup notes: QB Drew Brees (ribs) came off IR and will start in Week 15.
-The news isn’t as good for WR Michael Thomas (ankle), who has been ruled out.
+The news isn’t as good for WR Michael Thomas (ankle), who has been moved to the IR list to end his regular season.

 Cleveland at New York Giants (8:20 p.m.
 EST)